-This is a shameless plug for Search Engine Journal’s latest guide to SEO, just released earlier this month.
+This is a shameless plug for Search Engine Journal’s beginner’s guide to SEO.

-SEO 101 is a large ebook of around 324 pages covering the basics of SEO – you don’t want to miss this one!
-It really is one of the best books available if you want an introductory level book on SEO.
+It really is one of the best books available if you want an introductory-level book on SEO.

 - …and much more.